M1ke/websocket-workshop-containers/README.md

 # PHP Yorkshire 2019 - Real Time Workshop

+## Pre-installation requirements

+To use this repo:

+* git
+* docker
+* docker-compose (for convenience you might alias this to `dc` in your shell)

+For the workshop itself:

+* Firefox or Chromium (any derivative)
+* `tail` (seriously surprised if you're missing this)
+* IDE or similar (you'll be reading the main README a lot so markdown highlighting will help!)

 ## Pre-conference container build

 Run `docker-compose build` to get the containers downloaded and built - best to handle this